zt-9/go-kafka-example/README.md

 # go-kafka-example
-Data processing with Apache Kafka, Rest API and Redis
+Data processing with Apache Kafka, REST API and Redis